MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 ## Analytics page overview

-The **Analytics** page, which is organized by skill (Shopper analytics, Queue management, and Display effectiveness), provides a sense of the store’s overall performance for configured skills.
+The **Analytics** page, which is organized by skill (Entries, Queue, and Area), provides a sense of the store’s overall performance for configured skills.
 Each skill type has small cards on the left that highlight key takeaways for the configured skill and graphs on the right for each skill instance.

 ![Analytics page.](media/analytics-screen-overview.JPG "Analytics page")